Xon/XenForo-WarningImprovements/README.md

  - Always sends full conversation text.
  - This can ignore conversation privacy options.

-New Permission to control if a user can see who infracted them.
+New Permission to control if a user can see who warned them.
 - View Warning Issuer.

 New moderator permissions for viewing warning actions.